ONEcampaign/oda_cookbook/src/oda-data/dac1.md

 - _How much ODA does Country X provide to UN agencies?_

 In addition to broad aid types such as bilateral and multilateral, DAC1 breaks down contributions into smaller categories that are useful for more in-depth analysis.
-The following diagram should give you a rough overview of how DAC1 breaks down contributions:
+The following diagram gives a rough overview of how DAC1 breaks down contributions:

 ```
 ├── Official Development Assistance